S3-Lab-IIT/DiffRed/README.md

-# DiffRed: Combining PCA and Random Maps for Dimensionality Reduction to achieve tighter bounds on Distortion
+# DiffRed: Dimensionality Reduction guided by stable rank

 This repo contains the python package for DiffRed implmentation as well as the code for all the experiments in the paper.